-Inventory is measured at the lower of cost or net realizable value.
-The Group elected to base the cost of inventory on the moving average principle.
+Inventories are measured at the lower of cost or net realizable value.
+The Group elected to base the cost of inventories on the moving average principle.

-The inventory of a subsidiary includes terminal equipment and accessories intended for sale and service, as well as spare parts used for repairs in the repair service it provides to its customers.
+The inventories of a subsidiary include terminal equipment and accessories intended for sale and service, as well as spare parts used for repairs in the repair service it provides to its customers.